 Thank you for reading our post, please rate this article at the end.

-Fishing is a popular activity that is undertaken by numerous people across the globe.
+Fishing is a popular activity undertaken by many people around the world.
 It could be for commercial purposes or simply a leisurely activity.
-If you want to dip your toes in fishing, you must know that there are rules and regulations that you must adhere to.
+If you want to dip your toes into fishing, you must know that there are rules and regulations that you must adhere to.

 Every country in the world has its set of rules that must be taken care of before one can take their fishing equipment to a waterbody.